petrknap/trunk/projects/ssdp-faker/README.md

 Simple SSDP faker that allows you to forward SSDP services beyond the local network.

+You can use it via command `node ssdp-faker.js` or `docker run --net=host petrknap/ssdp-faker`.

 ## DLNA forwarding over SSH (LAN - Internet - LAN)